 if:book uk is a charitable company exploring the future of the book and digital possibilities for literature.

-if:book was founded in 2007 by writer Christopher Meade, currently taking a practice-based PhD in Digital Writing at Bath Spa University.
-He is making an evolving digital fiction which you can follow at www.nearlyology.net.
+if:book was founded in 2007 by writer C J Meade, currently taking a practice-based PhD in Digital Writing at Bath Spa University.
+He is making a transmedia fiction which you can follow at www.nearlyology.net.

-In 2012 Chris set up Ifsoflo, makers of all sorts of literature happenings, including Story Park with David Almond and Set Poetry Free, a digital poetry anthology for schools.
+In 2012 Chris set up The If So Press, makers of handmade literature happenings, including Story Park with David Almond and Set Poetry Free, a digital poetry anthology for schools.
 You can read the work of IFSO WRITERS at www.ifsopress.com

 Chris has spoken at dozens of conferences in the UK and around the world on digital possibilities for literature and the future of the book.
-Please contact email@example.com if you want to pay him to speak or run a workshop at an event.
-He also runs Nearlyology Days.
+Please contact firstname.lastname@example.org if you want to pay him to speak or run a workshop at an event.
+He also runs Nearlyology Days and performs his nearlysongs with the IF SO BAND.

 His blog is www.bookfutures.com.
 He’s been a judge of the Bologna Ragazzi Digital Prize and if:book UK has been closely involved in the New Media Writing Prize, run by Bournemouth University.
 Previously he has been Director of Booktrust, the Poetry Society and a pioneer of literature development work and Imagination Services in Birmingham and Sheffield Libraries.